Vuyisile Colossa: ONE Fighting Championship

-In September 2011, it was announced that Colossa had signed a 3 years contract with ONE Fighting Championship.
+In September 2011, it was announced that Colossa had signed a three-year contract with ONE Fighting Championship.
 He fought Ma Xing Yu at ONE Fighting Championship: Champion vs. Champion at the Singapore Indoor Stadium on 3 September, winning via stoppage early in the opening round.
 After the fight, Colossa announced that he wanted to fight for the One FC lightweight belt.

 He faced Lowen Tynanes at ONE Fighting Championship: Return of Warriors in February 2013.
 He lost the fight via rear-naked choke submission on the dying seconds of the third round.

 Colossa rebounded with a series of wins in his two most recent appearances in ONE FC; he defeated Kotetsu Boku by decision in September 2013 and Caros Fodor by decision in December 2013.

 In June 2014, it was announced that Colossa has signed with the UFC.
 He was expected to make his debut for the promotion on 23 August 2014 at UFC Fight Night: Bisping vs. Le.
 However, a bout on that card never materialized and it appeared that he had a contract with ONE Fighting Championship that was due to expire in late September 2014.

 Colossa was scheduled to face Caros Fodor in a rematch at ONE FC 20: Rise of the Kingdom taking place on 12 September 2014.
 However, Colossa pulled out at the last minute due to injury.